mildfuzz/createjs-requirejs/README.md

 Usage
 ============
 Publish .fla files with toolkit for flash, then run `createjs-require` from within the folder the .fla published to.
+Converted .js files will be placed in a nested `converted` folder.